Wales national rugby union team: Pivac era (2019–2022)

-Return of Gatland (2022–present)
+Second Gatland spell and record losing run (2022–2025)

 On 5 December 2022, Warren Gatland was reappointed as head coach, following a review of Wayne Pivac and his performance in the 2022 Autumn Nations Series.
-The contract will see Gatland as head coach through to the end of the 2023 Rugby World Cup, with the potential to extend an additional four years, through the 2027 Rugby World Cup.
+The contract saw Gatland appointed as head coach through to the end of the 2023 Rugby World Cup, with the potential to extend for an additional four years, through the 2027 Men's Rugby World Cup.
 Gatland's initial coaching team included Alex King as attack coach, Mike Forshaw as defence coach, Jonathan Humphreys as forwards coach and Neil Jenkins as skills coach.
-Jonathan Thomas was added as a contact area skils coach.
+Jonathan Thomas was added as a contact area skills coach.

+They finished fifth in the 2023 Six Nations, only beating Italy, but saw a slight improvement at the 2023 Rugby World Cup, topping their pool unbeaten and recording their largest ever victory over Australia.
+Argentina knocked them out in the quarter-finals, scoring two late tries to win 29–17.
+However, Wales were whitewashed in the 2024 Six Nations, losing to Italy at home again.

+In November 2024, they lost 24–19 to Fiji in the Autumn Nations Series.
+This was their tenth loss in a row, equalling a record set by head coach Steve Hansen from 2002 to 2003.
+It was also the first time Wales had ever lost to Fiji at the Millenium Stadium.
+A week later, they lost 52–20 to Australia at the Millennium Stadium, a record 11th straight consecutive defeat.